South Fujian Oolongs

 The mountainous terrain, warm and mild climate, fertile soil and high humidity create ideal conditions for growing tea in Fujian province.
 The tea culture came to these plentiful lands more than a thousand years ago and was formed in the North and in the South of the province in different ways, so Fujian oolongs are usually divided by geography - North Fujian and South Fujian.
 But this division does not end there: in the south of Fujian, there are three districts, each of which has its own distinctive tea traditions.

-Anxi County is famous for its tea “Tie Guanyin” (“Iron Bodhisattva”), perhaps the most famous Chinese oolong, which has a history of more than 200 years.
+Anxi County is acclaimed for its “Tie Guanyin” tea (“Iron Bodhisattva”), perhaps the most famous Chinese oolong with a rich history of over 200 years.
 The oldest tea factories are located in the village of Xiping.
-It was there that, according to legend, the local tea-grower discovered in the mountains an amazing tea bush from his dream, which divine Guanyin had pointed out to him.
-Today, new plantations are also situated in the Gande and Xianghua areas.
+It was there that, according to legend, a local tea farmer discovered an amazing tea shrub in the mountains from a prophetic dream, which divine Guanyin had pointed out to him.
+Today, new gardens and plantations are also situated in the Gandezhen and Xianghua areas.

 The warm climate contributes to harvesting tea four times a year.
 Spring tea (April 20 - May 7) makes up 45-50% of the annual production, has a bright aroma, but is inferior to the autumn one in taste.
 Early summer tea (June 21 - July 7), 25-30% of the total annual volume, and late summer tea (August 8 - August 24), 15-20% of the annual volume - are not of great interest.
 Autumn tea (September 23 - October 9) makes up 10-15% of the total production.